sbiswas2/Bamazon/README.md

 ![Challenge 2 Prompt](images/challenge2_prompt.png)

-View Products for Sale
+1. View Products for Sale

+	* The node application displays all of the products stored in the MySQL database.
+This will include the Item ID, Product Name, Price, and Stock Quantity.

 ![Challenge 2 View](images/challenge2_view.png)

-View Low Inventory
+2. View Low Inventory

+	* The node application will only display items where there are less than 5 units remaining in stock.

 ![Challenge 2 Low](images/challenge2_low.png)

-Add Inventory
+3. Add Inventory

+	* The manager will be prompted to select the product by the Item ID and must enter how many units to add to the inventory.
+The application then adds the number and updates the MySQL with the new quantity.

 ![Challenge 2 Add Inventory](images/challenge2_add_inv.png)

-Add New Product
+4. Add New Product

+	* The node application will create a new row in the MySQL database and enter a new product.
+The manager is prompted to enter all relevant information.
+Then the database gets updated from the inputs.

 ![Challenge 2 Add New Product](images/challenge2_add_prod.png)